 This should be enough to know what cookies are.
 If you want more cookie info see Cookie Central page.

 The first obvious test case is to test if your application is writing cookies properly on disk.
-You can use the Cookie Tester application also if you don’t have any web application to test but you want to understand the cookie concept for testing.
+You can use the Cookie Tester application also if you don’t have any web application to test but you must understand the cookie concept for testing.

-2) If you have no option than saving sensitive data in cookie make sure data stored in cookie is stored in encrypted format.
+2) If you have no option than saving sensitive data in a cookie, then make sure that the data stored in cookie is stored in an encrypted format.

-5) Accepts/Reject some cookies: The best way to check web site functionality is, not to accept all cookies.
+5) Accepts/Reject some cookies: The best way to check website functionality is, not to accept all cookies.
 If you are writing 10 cookies in your web application then randomly accept some cookies say accept 5 and reject 5 cookies.
 For executing this test case you can set browser options to prompt whenever cookie is being written to disk.
 On this prompt window you can either accept or reject cookie.
-Try to access major functionality of web site.
+Try to access major functionality of the website.
 See if pages are getting crashed or data is getting corrupted.

-7) Corrupt the cookies: Corrupting cookie is easy.
+7) Corrupt the cookies: Corrupting a cookie is easy.
 You know where cookies are stored.
-Manually edit the cookie in notepad and change the parameters to some vague values.
-Like alter the cookie content, Name of the cookie or expiry date of the cookie and see the site functionality.
+Manually edit the cookie in a notepad and change the parameters to some vague values.
+Like altering the cookie content, Name of the cookie or expiry date of the cookie and see the site functionality.
 In some cases corrupted cookies allow to read the data inside it for any other domain.
-This should not happen in case of your web site cookies.
-Note that the cookies written by one domain say rediff.com can’t be accessed by other domain say yahoo.com unless and until the cookies are corrupted and someone trying to hack the cookie data.
+This should not happen in case of your website cookies.
+Note if the cookies are written by one domain say rediff.com can’t be accessed by other domain say yahoo.com unless and until the cookies are corrupted and someone is trying to hack the cookie data.

-8 ) Checking the deletion of cookies from your web application page: Some times cookie written by domain say rediff.com may be deleted by same domain but by different page under that domain.
+8 ) Checking the deletion of cookies from your web application page: Sometime cookies written by domain say rediff.com may be deleted by same domain but by different page under that domain.
 This is the general case if you are testing some ‘action tracking’ web portal.
-Action tracking or purchase tracking pixel is placed on the action web page and when any action or purchase occurs by user the cookie written on disk get deleted to avoid multiple action logging from same cookie.
-Check if reaching to your action or purchase page deletes the cookie properly and no more invalid actions or purchase get logged from same user.
+Action tracking or purchase tracking pixel is placed on the action web page and when any action or purchase occurs by user the cookie written on disk get deleted to avoid multiple action logging from the same cookie.
+Check if reaching to your action or purchase page deletes the cookie properly and no more invalid actions or purchase get logged from the same user.

-9) Cookie Testing on Multiple browsers: This is the important case to check if your web application page is writing the cookies properly on different browsers as intended and site works properly using these cookies.
-You can test your web application on Major used browsers like Internet explorer (Various versions), Mozilla Firefox, Netscape, Opera etc.
+9) Cookie Testing on Multiple browsers: This is the most important case to check if your web application page is writing the cookies properly on different browsers as intended and site works properly using these cookies.
+You can test your web application on frequently used browsers like Internet explorer (various versions), Mozilla Firefox, Netscape, Opera etc.

-These are some Major test cases to be considered while testing website cookies.
+These are some of the major test cases to be considered while testing website cookies.
 You can write multiple test cases from these test cases by performing various combinations.
-If you have some different application scenario, you can mention your test cases in comments below.
+If you have some different application scenario, you can mention your test cases in the comments below.